don/ITP-DeviceToDatabase/07_AWS/aws.md

     aws iot describe-endpoint --endpoint-type "iot:Data-ATS"

-Using the MQTT broker URL and downloaded device certificate file, configure [AWS.ino](../02_Arduino_MQTT/arduino/AWS/AWS.ino) sketch and load it onto your Arduino.
+Using the MQTT broker URL and device certificate you downloaded from AWS, configure [AWS.ino](../02_Arduino_MQTT/arduino/AWS/AWS.ino) sketch and load it onto your Arduino.
+Make sure you use the certificate and not the CSR.
 Review the [instructions from week 2](/02_Arduino_MQTT/exercises/exercise7.md#awsino) if necessary.

 Open the Arduino Serial Monitor and verify that your device has connected to the wireless network and to AWS.